St. Joseph's Cathedral Hanoi

-- The cathedral was named “Saint Joseph” because in 1678, pope innocent XI sanctified St. Joseph (foster father of Jesus) as patron saint of Vietnam and neighboring countries.
+- The cathedral was named “Saint Joseph” because, in 1678, pope innocent XI sanctified St. Joseph (foster father of Jesus) as a patron saint of Vietnam and neighboring countries.

 - As the oldest church in Hanoi, it was one of the first structure built by the French colonial government in Indochina.

 The unique structure of St. Joseph's Cathedral